gyjbb/Leetcode-Python1/README.md

 Use the real case to run the loop, and define what to return if the item is not found in the list.
 Here the left is finally returned.

 #### 34. Find First and Last Position of Element in Sorted Array
+Firstly use binary search to checck if target is in the array.\
+Then use **two pointers**: a left and a right one to determine the window.

 #### 69.
 #### 367.